wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.2 =
+Upgraded Flowplayer files to the latest version to resolve a security hole.
+Removed option for Flash fall back.
+Flash fall back now happens automatically, and only for IE 7 and 8.
+Added option to turn on controls in HTML5 video player for the native skin setting.
+Added Spanish language localization, courtesy of webhostinghub.com.

 = 3.1 =
 Added ability to set the duration time for S3 media lifespan.
 Expanded the S3 server list for current Amazon S3 global regions.
 Note: The S3 server must be specified to the one that matches the region of the bucket.
 Added additional help text in the S3 settings tab.